Johor Darul Ta'zim F.C.: Supporters

 In 2022, Johor Darul Ta'zim had five million followers on social media, the highest among Malaysian sports clubs.
 Boys of Straits (formerly known as Southern Trooper) is the name of the official supporters of the club.
 The main colours of the supporters are usually blue with a red scarf and banners, like the team's kits colours.
 The supporters always bring drums and large colorful flags to the stadiums.

 Known for their constant singing, drumming, and rallying team throughout a match, they have consistently built-up the spirit of togetherness and camaraderie among the fans of the club's home and away matches.
 It caught the attention of Hong Kong media during the 2016 AFC Cup quarter-final match with South China AA when they singled out South China's captain Chan Wai Ho for verbal abuse during the second leg of the tie.

-Inter Johor Firm was created to support Johor Darul Ta'zim.
-The early aim of the creation of IJF was to protect JDT fans in away games.
-But when the fan groups went over capacity, IJF were implicated with a football hooliganism scandal.
-In late 2014, IJF was officially banned by the club's president to enter any home or away matches.
+Inter Johor Firm (IJF) was formed to support Johor Darul Ta'zim.
+An early goal of establishing the IJF was to protect JDT fans at away matches.
+After the IJF was implicated with a football hooliganism scandal, JDT president officially banned the group from entering all home and away matches.

 Rivalries

 Sri Pahang

 The rivalry with Sri Pahang began to develop in 2013 after a 3–2 loss in the club's debut in the Malaysia Super League, and an event of overcrowding and crowd trouble during the Malaysia FA Cup semi-final second leg match at Darul Makmur Stadium on 28 May 2013.

-Since then, it has developed into an intense and fiery competition between both sides.
-It has also created an immense atmosphere for supporters and fans of both sides.
+Since then, it has developed into a tense competition between both sides.
+It has also created a great atmosphere for supporters and fans of both sides.

+Southern Derby

+The rivalry between Johor Darul Ta'zim and two clubs from the neighboring states, Melaka United and Negeri Sembilan, is collectively known as the Southern Derby (Derbi Selatan).
+The rivalry with Melaka United intensified following Melaka's return to the top flight in 2017, leading to a surge in attendance whenever the two sides met.
+The clash represents the historical link and sporting competition between the two neighboring territories.

+The rivalry with Negeri Sembilan is one of the most intense regional fixtures, peaking between 2011 and 2013.
+During this era, matches were characterized by high-tension atmospheres and fierce competition as both clubs fought for dominance in the Malaysia Super League and Malaysia Cup.